 Why is this balanced approach recommended?

-Adopting a balanced approach is beneficial for both parties:
+A balanced approach benefits both parties:

 Conclusion